 Think about a company like Apple.
 They started off as a computer company.
 Had early success.
 Faltered.
 Regained their footing but with new technologies like the iPod and iPhone.
 Now they are so much more than a computer company.

 It’s because their why resonates with so many people that they could shift their systems into these new markets and have continued success.
-And it’s the lack of a resonating why that other tech companies couldn’t shift easily into different markets and have their clients follow them.
+And it’s the lack of a resonating why those other tech companies couldn’t shift easily into different markets and have their clients follow them.

 #3 – You Must Improvise